cjdduarte/Free_Weekend/README.md

 Source in | https://github.com/cjdduarte/Free_Weekend

 <b> #### Change Log:</b>

+v1.7a - 2019-02-21
+- Added information about alternate version

 v1.7 - 2019-01-28
 - add parameters so that specific groups of decks are not affected by this addon